cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-vsphere.md

 ## OS Templates

 * You need OS templates of your preferred operating systems (e.g. Ubuntu Trusty) within the vSphere datastores.
-* Application VM templates should accept the Cloudify agent public key for its root user.
-The Cloudify manager template must accept the cloudify manager public key.
-Note that you can choose to use same template for both the manager and the application VMs, in that case the shared template must accept both public keys.
 * The cloudify manager must meet the manager [requirements.](getting-started-prerequisites.html)
 * Linux templates must:
   * Have SSH activated and open on the firewall.